compsecmonkey/Reading-List/README.md

 ## Personal / Self-Help

+* The Five Love Languages: The Secret to Love That Lasts :heavy_minus_sign: Gary Chapman
 * Thinking in Bets:  Making Smarter Decisions When You Don't Have All the Facts :heavy_minus_sign: Annie Duke
 * Exactly What to  Say: The Magic Words for Influence and Impact :heavy_minus_sign: Phil M. Jones
 * Talking to  Strangers: What We Should Know About the People We Don't Know :heavy_minus_sign: Malcolm Gladwell